Councilman announces he’s running for Youngstown mayor ‘to make a real shift’

-YOUNGSTOWN, Ohio (WKBN) – First Ward Councilman Julius Oliver announced he’ll be running for Youngstown mayor in the May 4 Democratic primary.
+YOUNGSTOWN, Ohio (WYTV) – First Ward Councilman Julius Oliver announced he’ll be running for Youngstown mayor in the May 4 Democratic primary.

 In a statement released Wednesday, Oliver said he’s for the people — not politics.